Walter C. Beckham: Post war

-After his release in April 1945, Beckham was promoted to Lieutenant Colonel and stayed with the United States Air Force.
-He earned a PhD in Physics in 1962 and joined the Air Force Weapons Laboratory at Kirtland Air Force Base as chief scientist, working on nuclear weapons.
-Beckham remained active in this field until his retirement on 1969 as Colonel in the USAF.
+After his release in April 1945, Beckham was promoted to lieutenant colonel and stayed with the United States Air Force.
+He earned a PhD in physics in 1962 and joined the Air Force Weapons Laboratory at Kirtland Air Force Base as chief scientist, working on nuclear weapons.
+First Chief Scientist of the United States Air Force.
+Mentored by Edward Teller.
+Researcher at Lawrence Livermore Laboratories.
+Instructor at University of UC Berkeley.
+Beckham remained active in this field until his retirement on 1969 as colonel in the USAF.

 Later life

 Beckham continued his career as nuclear scientist in civilian life until he retired in Albuquerque, New Mexico.
 Beckham died in Albuquerque on May 31, 1996.